The Best Greek Restaurants Around Boston Right Now

 315 Shawmut Ave., Boston, 617-356-1100, kavaneotaverna.com.

-In recent months, James Beard award winning chef Jody Adams has been busy leading the charge on restaurant recovery—she’s cofounder of Mass Restaurants United, a grassroots coalition of operators who are seeking relief funds to save the industry.
+Over the last year or so, James Beard award winning chef Jody Adams has been busy leading the charge on restaurant recovery—she’s a cofounder of Mass Restaurants United, a grassroots coalition of operators advocating to support the industry during and post-pandemic.
 Along the way, her trio of Greek fast-casual restaurants continue to hum along, tossing together signature pitas like the Herc, honey-garlic braised pork shoulder with spicy whipped feta, as well as the Crispy Chicken, which drizzles the fried bird with Greek-style ranch dressing.
-To-go cocktails are a highlight here, too, including the Santorini Spritz Kit with enough booze to get half-a-dozen people in your pandemic pod buzzed.

 4 Kilmarnock St., Boston, 617-266-0001; 24 Dunster St., Cambridge (Harvard Square), 617-945-5074; 181 Massachusetts Ave.
 (Central Square), 617-714-5152; salonikigreek.com.